sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

   - filtering
 ---

-I wrote a couple of posts ([1]({{< ref "/blog/2024/2024-10-19-table-component" >}}) and [2]({{< ref "/blog/2024/2024-10-21-table-component-ii" >}})) about my learnings creating a table components, and this post can be the third part as I created a query builder for that component, but it can be used in other uses cases.
+I wrote a couple of posts ([1]({{< ref "/blog/2024/2024-10-19-table-component" >}}) and [2]({{< ref "/blog/2024/2024-10-21-table-component-ii" >}})) about my learnings creating table components, and this post can be the third part as I made a query builder for that component, but it can be used in other uses cases.

-A query builder provides a convenient and (usually) simple interface to create and execute queries (filtering) over a data set.
+A query builder provides a convenient and (usually) simple interface for creating and executing queries (filtering) on a data set.

 In TypeScript (or any other language) if you want to filter an array of objects like: